By Julia Cinquegrani || Editor-in-Chief

 As I have re-watched the show over the years, its complexity has enabled me to identify more clearly with different concerns the characters face at different times in their lives.
 While I was in high school, Rory’s concerns about college applications and SAT scores rang true to my anxieties.
 Now, watching Rory struggle to lead her college’s newspaper and decide on a career in her last undergraduate semester holds special relevance to my life.

 The show presents memorable and eccentric feminist characters and storylines that few shows before or since have been able to match.
+Such shows need more audience and they need to learn more about roku channel development where they can broadcast to a large audience.
 As my own awareness of feminist causes and political issues has expanded, I appreciate even more that Lorelai and Rory’s ambition, wit, and intelligence are constructed as their best qualities.
 Lorelai proposes to her boyfriend and starts her own highly successful business; Rory turns down a marriage proposal because she wants to focus on her career and has Planned Parenthood, NARAL, and Gloria Steinem stickers hanging in her college dorm room.

 In addition to the three Gilmore women, Rory’s high-school-rival-turned-college-roommate, Paris Geller, is a feminist force of nature.
 Paris is extremely intelligent and driven, and her friendship with Rory presents a serious and complex model of teenage female friendship.
 Paris’s demanding and often brusque nature serves as a foil for the shyer and more cautious Rory, and their friendship strengthens as they serve together as student council members and newspaper editors.
 More significantly, their arguments stem from clashes in power and ambition when leading these organizations, not through popularity contests or crushes on the same boy.
 Their troubles stem from legitimate differences in opinion and personality types, not from demeaning, teenage girl tropes.